 As a consequence, there is a risk for the 5G core network to take inconsistent decisions.

-Several techniques can be envisioned in order to cope with this issue, for instance partitioning the domains of responsibility (e.g. QoS, routing etc..) when possible, referring to a third party authority (hierarchical decisions e.g. OAM, NWDAF) for conflictual decisions, or adopting priorities.
+Several techniques, more or less complex, can be envisioned in order to cope with this issue, for instance partitioning the domains of responsibility (e.g. QoS, routing etc..) when possible, referring to a third party authority (hierarchical decisions e.g. OAM, NWDAF) for conflictual decisions, or adopting priorities.

-This topic should be addressed in order to design a NWDAF solution that works in real deployment situations.
+It is proposed to note this issue as an architectural assumption.

 Proposal

 It is proposed to add the following clause to TR 23.791.